ChenHsing/ChenHsing.github.io/_pages/about.md

 My research interests lie broadly in computer vision and deep learning.
 I mainly focus on <span style="color:red; font-weight:bold">video generation, editing and recognition</span>.
 I am also open and willing to explore other vision tasks, e.g., AIGC, 3D understanding.
 See details about me in **[CV](/cv)**.

-I am set to graduate in 2025 and am actively <span style="color:red; font-weight:bold">exploring job opportunities in both industry and academia</span>.
+I am set to graduate in 2025 and am actively <span style="color:red; font-weight:bold">seeking job opportunities in both industry and academia</span>.
 If you are interested in discussing potential collaborations or positions, please feel free to email me at [zhenxingfd@gmail.com](mailto:zhenxingfd@gmail.com).

 <!-- Since the summer of 2022, I work under the guidance of Ph.D.
 [Qi Dai](https://www.microsoft.com/en-us/research/people/qid/), as a research intern in MicroSoft Research Asia([MSRA](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/)).
 See details about me in **[CV](/cv)** -->